hatchedlabs/grocery-actions/README.md

 > Note: The Jira API Token needs to access to all Jira Projects that this action is added to.
   Github Token needs access to the github repos this action is added to.
 # How to Create a new Action

+Make sure to install `ncc` to build and minify the javascript

 - Create a new folder within this repo
 - Create an actions.yml inside the created folder